sveinnoli/FORR3JS-Verkefni4/README.md

 ### Main menu
 - Need to add a fullscreen button
 - Add a way to make the back menu recursive to allow for multiple menus

+### Game
+- On resize i need to pause the game and dynamically place all of the objects again in the new position